tingchen452/dining-app-project/README.md

 <h1 align="center"> Westfield State University Dining-App </h1>

 Android dining app created with Android Studio that displayed dining locations, description of each location, the meal menu, and the allergens of each meals.
-This project was taken from my gitlab repository, where me and 4 other students worked on this project utilizing the scrum framework.
+This project was taken from my gitlab repository, where me and 4 other students worked on this project utilizing the Scrum Agile Development methodology.

 <h2 align="center"> Pictures of the Android App </h2>